Frequently Asked Questions

 -

-TK and Kindergarten students join the Rising Stars group.Classes are 45 minutes once a week.
-The pace is gentle.
-Content is built for their age.
+5-8 y.o. students join the Rising Stars group.Classes are 45 minutes once a week.

-First grade through fifth grade join the main Academy group.
+For more extensive learning, students 8-11* years old join the main Academy group.
 Classes are 45 minutes twice a week.
-At that age, students’ development and attention span are ready for twice-a-week classes.
+At that age, students’ development and attention span are ready for twice-a-week classes with a progression from Ensemble to Principal.
 An Ensemble student can reach Soloist level within a year.

 -